 The Review Team may choose to explore the following questions based on the type of project being undertaken.

-What is the planned stakeholder engagement approach, especially with stakeholders external to government, and does it have the necessary level of sophistication for the scale of the program?
+How does the planned stakeholder engagement approach, especially with stakeholders external to government, and does it demonstrate a level of sophistication appropriate to the scale of the program?